Corporate Finance Theory (F)

 - Marking scale

 An oral re-examination may be with external assessment.

 Students are assessed on the extent to which they master the learning outcome for the course.

-In order to obtain a passing grade, students must demonstrate in a satisfactory way that they have met the learning outcomes related to all three relevant areas: intuition, formal mathematical modeling, and application to cases.
+In order to obtain the grade “Pass”, the student must in a satisfactory way be able to demonstrate a minimal acceptable level of the knowledge, skills and competencies listed in the learning outcomes, including the three relevant areas: intuition, formal mathematical modeling, and application to cases.

 Single subject courses (day)

 - Go to 'Signup' for information about registration and enrollment.

 Information about admission and tuition fee: Master and Exchange Programme, credit students and guest students (Open University)